-The audit procedures performed by us included the following:

-We involved our IT specialists to obtain an understanding of the entity's IT related control environment, perform risk-based testing and identification of IT applications, databases and operating systems that are relevant to our audit.
+How our audit addressed the key audit matter Accordingly, based on our audit procedures, we noted no reportable matter.
+The audit procedures performed by us included the following: We involved our IT specialists to obtain an understanding of the entity's IT related control environment, perform risk-based testing and identification of IT applications, databases and operating systems that are relevant to our audit.
 Our area of focus, for the key IT systems relevant to financial reporting, included Access control, Program Change controls and Network Operations.

-In this regard -

-- we obtained an understanding of the entity's IT environment and key changes, if any, during the audit period that may be relevant to the audit; - we tested the design effectiveness of the general IT controls over the key IT systems and applications that are critical to financial reporting. - we tested the entity's controls to ensure segregation of duties, access rights controls. - we conducted testing of manual and automated IT controls along with related interdependencies, where applicable and critical for financial reporting, to evaluate completeness and accuracy. - we tested the security environment implemented by the entity to prevent, detect and respond to network security incidents; and - we tested compensating controls or performed alternate procedures to assess whether there were any unaddressed IT risks that would impact the controls or completeness and accuracy of data.
+In this regard - we obtained an understanding of the entity's IT environment and key changes, if any, during the audit period that may be relevant to the audit; we tested the design effectiveness of the general IT controls over the key IT systems and applications that are critical to financial reporting. we tested the entity's controls to ensure segregation of duties, access rights controls. we conducted testing of manual and automated IT controls along with related interdependencies, where applicable and critical for financial reporting, to evaluate completeness and accuracy. we tested the security environment implemented by the entity to prevent, detect and respond to network security incidents; and we tested compensating controls or performed alternate and accuracy of data.